MythicSyntax/Ring-Cameras-24-7-Live-Stream/README.md

 - If you plan to use this App on your daily Phone, you can toogle the Service off and on (as mentioned above in Step 6)
 - You can add a shortcut to toggle the service on and off, just go to "Settings -> Accessibilty -> Ring Play Live Video Continuously" and Enable "Ring Play Live Video Continuously shortcut"
+- Please Use the Live Video in Full-Screen Mode (not required but recommended)

 ツ Have fun and enjoy ツ